ADAOcommunity/round-table/README.md

 * To use it on Cardano Testnet, set `NEXT_PUBLIC_TESTNET=y`.
 Leave it unset to use the Mainnet.
 * To connect it to a GraphQL node, set `NEXT_PUBLIC_GRAPHQL` to the URI of the node.
 The default Query API is [Koios](https://www.koios.rest/).
-* To connect it to a Submit API node, set `NEXT_PUBLIC_SUBMIT_API` to the URI.
-By default it submit through wallet.

 ## Learn More